-Maria M. Odom was appointed Citizenship and Immigration Services Ombudsman for the U.S. Department of Homeland Security by Secretary Janet Napolitano in September 2012.
+Maria M. Odom serves as Citizenship and Immigration Services Ombudsman for the U.S. Department of Homeland Security.

 In this role, Odom leads the Office of the Citizenship and Immigration Services Ombudsman.
 The Ombudsman’s Office is dedicated to improving the quality of citizenship and immigration services delivered to the public by providing individual case assistance, as well as making recommendations to improve the administration of immigration benefits.